Residential education from Grade 3 – 7

 WHPS is the only Boys’ Prep School in Pretoria and one of only a few boarding schools in South Africa, that offers residential education from Grade 3 – 7.
-Having opened in 1923 with 12 dayboys and 2 boarders, WHPS has maintained a tradition of boarding and is proud of benefits offered through this facility, which include:
+Having opened in 1923 with 12 dayboys and 2 boarders, WHPS has maintained a tradition of boarding.
+The borders are offered a home away from home environment where they are cared for by the Head of Hamilton House and the House Mother.
+Boys are supported by a team of House Masters and Academic Staff who assist with various duties including homework and revision.
+WHPS is proud of benefits offered through this facility, which include:

 Maturity is developed through decreased parental input and increased personal responsibility.
 Although life in boarding school is ordered and organised, more responsibility rests on the boys to meet the expectations and requirements of boarding life.
 In striving to meet the demands of such communal living the boys challenge themselves on a daily basis and in the process mature and develop.

 Living away from home is a challenge.
 Boarding offers the boys the chance to face that challenge and grow in self-confidence and, therefore, self-esteem in a safe and supportive environment.
 WHPS is a feeder school for some of the best private schools in South Africa.
 Boys going to boarding school at Pretoria Boys High School, St Alban’s College, Michaelhouse, Hilton College or St John’s have already adjusted to this way of life.

 Almost every parent has a well-known script of, “Have you done your homework?
 Please go to bed!
 Have you showered yet?
 Are you ready for the morning?
 Did you clean your teeth?”
 The orderly life in the boarding house encompasses all these activities, and more, but places the direct responsibility back on the child.